fawq/advent/README.md

 # Advent of code

-New repository for advent of code solutions
+New repository for `Advent of code` solutions.